mendix/cf-mendix-buildpack/README.md

 ### Configuring the Java Version

-The build pack will automatically determine the Java version to use based on the runtime version of the app being deployed.
+The buildpack will automatically determine the Java version to use based on the runtime version of the app being deployed.
 The default Java version is 8 for Mendix 5.18 and higher.
 For Mendix 8 and above the default Java version is 11.
-In most cases it is not needed to change the Java version determined by the build pack.
+In most cases it is not needed to change the Java version determined by the buildpack.

-*Note*: Starting from Mendix 7.23.1 we changed to use AdoptOpenJDK.
+*Note*: Starting from Mendix 7.23.1, we changed to use AdoptOpenJDK.
 The buildpack will automatically determine the vendor based on the Mendix version.
 The `JAVA_VERSION` variable can be used to select a version number only, not the vendor.

 If you want to force Java 7 or 8, you can set the environment variable `JAVA_VERSION` to `7` or `8` :